All About the Culture in Bulgaria

 - A tapan which is a large two-sided drum.

 - The zurla which is another woodwind instrument.

 Experts are still trying to explain the mystery behind the incredible range that both men and women singers reach.

-Pirin Sings" and "Rozhen Sings" are two of the worldwide well known folk festivals.
-There are around 4,000 performers in each festival and approximately 150,000 visitors from abroad and Bulgaria gather to witness and learn about the colourful ancient traditions and cultures of Bulgaria.
+Pirin Sings” and “Rozhen Sings” are two of the worldwide well-known folk festivals.
+There are around 4,000 performers in each festival and approximately 150,000 visitors from abroad and Bulgaria gather to witness and learn about the colorful ancient traditions and cultures of Bulgaria.

 Recently emerging from domestic life, applied crafts have become arts in their own right.
-Coloured rugs and carpets, embroidery, beautifully painted pottery, delicately ornamented fretwork and unique jewellery.
+Colored rugs and carpets, embroidery, beautifully painted pottery, delicately ornamented fretwork, and unique jewelry.

-The Permanent National Exhibition of Folk Art in Oreshak near Troyan, the Samovodene Market in Veliko Turnovo, and the Etura architectural and ethnographic complex near Gabrovo are examples of world famous places amongst others where handicraft is exhibited.
-They all show different types of pieces, such as Troyan pottery sets, beautifully embroidered silk pieces, wood carved wine vessels, pieces of original silver jewellery, brightly coloured carpets or Rhodope rugs.
+The Permanent National Exhibition of Folk Art in Oreshak near Troyan, the Samovodene Market in Veliko Turnovo, and the Etura architectural and ethnographic complex near Gabrovo are examples of world-famous places amongst others where handicraft is exhibited.
+They all show different types of pieces, such as Troyan pottery sets, beautifully embroidered silk pieces, wood carved wine vessels, pieces of original silver jewelry, brightly colored carpets or Rhodope rugs.